-This article was recently removed from Scoop Media without notice, by that great advocate of free speech, Alastair Thompson.
+This article was recently removed from Scoop Media without notice, by editor Alastair Thompson.
 Details of the censorship can be found on previous censored and republished piece, here.

 “It is not uncommon for it to take 20 minutes or longer for the anus and rectal passage to expand and embrace the length of the girth of a penis or object,” reads a New Zealand Prostitutes’ Collective (NZPC) standard manual, Stepping Forward.
 “This has to do with body memory and the more your body becomes familiar with something going in and learns to relax with the sensation, the easier it will become.”

 This advice on how to tolerate unwanted anal penetration is routinely disseminated to prostituted women by NZPC, under Catherine Healy’s watch.